Lava La Rue: Career

-On 22 May 2018, Lava La Rue released their first single, "Widdit", made whilst they lived in Tokyo with producer friend Disk Nagataki and Japanese collective Tokyo Vitamin.
+On 22 May 2018, Lava La Rue released the first single, "Widdit", made whilst living in Tokyo with producer friend Disk Nagataki and Japanese collective Tokyo Vitamin.
 The song quickly garnered online support and millions of streams, establishing La Rue as an independent artist within the alternative UK music scene.
 On 24 June 2018, La Rue released their first EP, Letra.

 On 18 September 2019, Lava La Rue released a mixtape titled Stitches.

-In 2020, Lava La Rue announced the release of their third official solo project, Butter-Fly, written in collaboration with Deb Never and Clairo and features production credits from Isom Innis of Foster the People and Vegyn.
+In 2020, Lava La Rue announced the release of third official solo project, Butter-Fly, written in collaboration with Deb Never and Clairo and features production credits from Isom Innis of Foster the People and Vegyn.
 On 19 February 2021, La Rue released Butter-Fly via Marathon Artists.

 On 4 April 2022, Wet Leg released "Ur Mum", accompanied by a music video directed by Lava La Rue, using their alias Lavaland.
 La Rue stated that they directed the video while finishing their own EP, Hi-Fidelity, and that the video was made after being invited to spend time on the Isle of Wight with Wet Leg and their eponymous llama, La Rue's stay with the band reminded them of a British version of Napoleon Dynamite which inspired the music video.
 La Rue went on to creatively direct the band's TV performance of Chaise Lounge at the Brit Awards 2023, further referencing British Isles culture by assembling a team of female Morris dancers to accompany the performance.

 On 31 May 2022, Lava La Rue released the single "Hi-Fidelity", featuring friend and fellow collaborator, Biig Piig.
 On 29 July 2022, La Rue released Hi-Fidelity, completing their two-EP deal with Marathon Artists.
 At the end of 2022, Lava La Rue announced they signed to Dirty Hit.
 In April 2023, Lava La Rue made their debut Coachella performance.
 On 2 May 2023, La Rue released "Renegade", their first single via Dirty Hit.

 On 19 July 2024, Lava La Rue released their debut album "STARFACE" on Dirty Hit label.

 Personal life

 Laurel is a non-binary artist who uses they/them pronouns.
 They identify as a queer-lesbian.
 Laurel currently resides in West London.
+They are also in a relationship with Rhian Teasdale, lead singer of the band Wet Leg.